chewlabSB2/denovo_editors/SLURM_HPC_commands.md

-Here's a list of general commands for navigating a High-Performance Computing (HPC) environment and using a SLURM scheduler, with explanations for each command:
+List of general commands for navigating a High-Performance Computing (HPC) environment and using a SLURM scheduler, with explanations for each command:

 ```bash
 ssh username@hpc-server.com #Connect to the HPC server via SSH.
 Replace username with your HPC username and hpc-server.com with the address of your HPC server.